bjork-dev/bjork-dev.github.io/_posts/2021-09-06-what-is-the-cloud.markdown

 * IBM Cloud - Virtual Server - 2 vCPUs, 8GB RAM, 100GB SSD (Lowest) (659Kr / mån)

 These prices are based solely on hardware and does not take into account bandwith speed and limits for example.
-When comparing just the specs IBM is the clear winner here when it comes to price to performance.
+When comparing just the specs, IBM is the clear winner here when it comes to price to performance.